Former Chargers' QB Ryan Leaf slams league after death of Vincent Jackson: 'The NFL just doesn’t f---ing care'

 Leaf, who was drafted by the Chargers with the No.2 pick in 1998, spoke about another player he talked to on Monday who claims he spent the weekend in the "psych ward," although he did not say who.

 "The NFL just doesn’t f---ing care.
-They don’t care," the 1997 Heisman Trophy winner said.
+They don’t care," the 1997 Heisman Trophy finalist said.
 "They’ll write condolence letters and sh-- like that but if they were invested they’d actually put some money behind the Legends Community and into the mental health, substance abuse side of it.
 Once you’re bad for the brand, the shield, they could give two sh--s."

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM